mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_assignments.md

 **Due Tuesday, October 8, at 2:45pm.**

 Specs:

 * 1 point for assignment delivery:
 	* On time
 	* 300-500 words
-	* Submit on Box.
+	* Submit on Canvas.
 You are welcome, but not required to post to your website.
 * 4 points for addressing the following:
 	* What have you learned?
 	* What has been challenging?